 The contract covers the entire signaling system with interlockings, ETCS Level 2, point machines, train detection systems, railroad crossings, and the associated infrastructure along the lines.
 Installation and commissioning will be performed during ongoing operations.
 Weather conditions (including temperatures down to -40° Celsius) make installation and operation especially challenging.

-The scope of delivery includes more than 5,000 point machines, over 7,000 axle counters, and more than 10,000 Eurobalises.
-About 430 railroad crossings will be upgraded.
-Add to this a 37-year maintenance contract that will take effect when the first stretch of track goes into operation in 2022.
+The scope of delivery includes more than 6,000 point machines, over 9,000 axle counters, and more than 14,000 Eurobalises.
+About 450 railroad crossings will be upgraded.

 The new digital signaling system will improve the safety, punctuality, and capacity of the rail network and will be gradually commissioned in the years leading up to 2034, when there will no longer be a need for physical signals in the digitalized rail infrastructure.